AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
 "I love you, Nox."
 You whispered as the dream faded.
 I didn't get to respond before I was ripped away from you.
 The darkness surrounded me.
 And my nightmare started all over again.

 There was no point in trying to escape the dream.
 There never was.
 Every cry for help.
 Every tear I shed only made it worse.
 Over and over again the nightmares came.
 I remembered them, every blow, every tear.
 But I didn't remember you.
 The nightmare came ripping me away from you dream after dream after dream and you were safe.
-That's all that mattered
+That's all that mattered in the end.

-My heart was racing as I lay on my bed thinking about you.
+My heart was racing as I lay on my bed thinking about us.
 Thinking about what we did and why.
 What happens now.
 I know you are real.
 I know your name.
-My nightmares still take me every night.
 Can I protect us both from my people - from the Venatori.
-Or now that I know will they hunt you?
-I don't have time to be scared.
-You give me strength and I know we'll get through this together.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc4NTk3NzQ2LC0xOTAwMzQyOTU2LDE2MT
+eyJoaXN0b3J5IjpbLTMyODIxMjQ1NSwtMTkwMDM0Mjk1NiwxNj
-I0MTgzMjgsLTE1MTcxNTUyNTEsMjA3MjcyMjA2NywtOTY4MjEz
+EyNDE4MzI4LC0xNTE3MTU1MjUxLDIwNzI3MjIwNjcsLTk2ODIx
-NV19
+MzVdfQ==
 -->